meetcleo/wachtwoord/README.md

 potential secret in .env.production on line 111
 ```

 Useful for pre-commit hooks, you can pass a list of filenames and it will check those files for any lines that look like they might contain plain-text secrets.
 It fails with a non-zero exit code and prints the offending line numbers.
-See also `secret_name_tokens` and `allowed_secret_names` configurations.
+See also `secret_name_tokens` and `allowed_config_names` configurations.

 ### Adding a new secret: